-Paypal: Game livestreaming explodes, but female streamers are less likely to get paid
+Paypal: Game livestreaming explodes, but women are less likely to get paid

 Esports and game videos are driving explosive growth in livestreams, according to study by game research firm SuperData Research and payment company PayPal.
 But the company also found a gender imbalance in pay.
-Female streamers are less likely to be paid for their content compared to male streamers.
+Women are less likely to be paid for their streams than men.

 PayPal said that 34 percent of livestream viewers in the U.S. have spent more than $50 on livestream content in the past few months.
 But despite the growth in spending, almost half of women content creators (43 percent globally, 47 percent in the U.S.) don’t get paid for what they create.
-The U.S. had the largest gender pay gap of the countries surveyed: almost half as many men (24 percent) do not get paid for content they create.
+The U.S. had the largest gender pay gap of the countries surveyed: Almost half as many men (24 percent) do not get paid for content they create.

-The gender imbalance was a surprise, and it’s something that should be addressed, said Adriana Bello, head of cross-border trade at PayPal, in an interview with GamesBeat.
+The gender imbalance was a surprise, and it’s something that should be addressed, said PayPal’s Adriana Bello in an interview with GamesBeat.

 Globally, active paying gamers polled shop across 14 different gaming platforms and nearly 30 different storefronts over the last three months, an incredible variety.